The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Application to early stem cell differentiation

-\begin{enumerate} \item cells on 1~kPa (black) have least persistent first modes and most persistent next higher modes, \item cells on 11~kPa (red) have most persistent first modes and least persistent next higher modes \item cells on 34~kPa (blue) range close to red cells with a clear tendency (except for the first mode) towards black cells. \end{enumerate}
+\begin{longlist}[1.] \item[1.] cells on 1~kPa (black) have least persistent first modes and most persistent next higher modes, \item[2.] cells on 11~kPa (red) have most persistent first modes and least persistent next higher modes, \item[3.] cells on 34~kPa (blue) range close to red cells with a clear tendency (except for the first mode) toward black cells. \end{longlist}